wavefrontHQ/docs/pages/doc/integrations_gcp_API.md

 You can update a GCP integration through the API.

-In this example, we update an existing GCP integration to retrieve the metrics for six more categories in addition to App Engine:
+In this example, we update an existing GCP integration to retrieve the metrics for the following list of categories:

 * Apigee
+* App Engine
 * Cloud Functions
 * Cloud Run
-* CLoud SQL
-* Kubernetes
-* Pubsub

-We also add the metrics for these services to a metric allow list by using a regular expression and change the service refresh rate from `5` to `10` minutes.
+We also change the service refresh rate from `5` to `10` minutes.

 1. In the REST API documentation UI, click the `GET/api/v2/cloudintegration` request.